 Metal wires, such as coat hangers or car antennas, are used to push the filter into a crack pipe.
 Disposable plastic lighters are the most common heat source for smoking crack.

 Some people smoke crack without a pipe by placing it on a sheet of aluminum foil and heating it from beneath.
 They inhale the vapors through a tube, which might be a straw, rolled paper or money, or a hollow pen.

 Baking soda might also be considered crack paraphernalia.
 Cocaine powder isn’t smokeable, but if you heat it with baking soda, it becomes the crack rock that can be smoked.

-Dangers Of Makeshift Crack Paraphernalia
+Dangers Of Homemade Crack Paraphernalia

 Besides the fact that crack cocaine is highly addictive and smoking is bad for your health, making your own crack paraphernalia can be dangerous too.

 People have inhaled pieces of makeshift pipe screens, causing throat burns.
 These pieces may also be sharp going down.

 Crack smokers often have burns or blisters on their fingers, lips, and mouth from hot crack pipes.
 Both metal and glass pipes can get very hot.
 They might also have sharp edges, which can cut a person’s fingers or lips as they smoke.